valencik/mastersAPSC/documents/thesis/thesis.md

 ### Quick Search
 The quick search functionality is shown on the NSR homepage, it is likely the most commonly used interface.
+%- ROBY is this info available in Borris's paper?
 It enables searching by author name, nuclide, or reaction.
 Two types of filters are available to limit the results: a year range, and reference type which can return only experimental or theory entries.
 Each of the search fields show examples of the type of search as well.